Sights & Activities

 Best of Sicily is the most popular online travel and destination guide dedicated to Sicily, with over two million readers per year.
 (Like many other independent sites in the top 1 percent of internet readership, we arrived at this point thanks largely to the fair ranking systems of Google and Yahoo.)
 In an environment increasingly dominated by media conglomerates, mega-publishers and major travel-marketing brands, this site stands out as an example of a successful yet independent publication willing to challenge the "giants" of the field.
-As Best of Sicily is a commercial site, paid advertising is accepted (and we market co-branded tours of Sicily), but this is one of the few guides of its kind which is not published by a travel-related company (explicitly to promote hotels, tours, home rentals) or a public tourism bureau.
+As Best of Sicily is a commercial site, paid advertising is accepted (and we market our own tours of Sicily), but this is one of the few guides of its kind which is not published by a travel-services company (explicitly to promote hotels, tours, villa rentals) or a public tourism bureau.
 That means that Best of Sicily is "free press."
 It is an independent publication having an independent editorial policy.
 No bureaucrat, media mogul or business owner decides what we publish.
 You do.
 The content of this website is based on what readers want to know about Sicily, and that encompasses a great number of topics.

 Expressed another way: Yes, this site has advertising and commercial links, but Best of Sicily does not exist just to sell a product or service.
 That's not our raison d'être.
 Our pages are not advertorials and they don't contain so-called contextual links paid for by advertisers.
 Nor are there large, overbearing pictorial ads flashing and jumping off the screen, cluttering the pages you're trying to read.

-Where there is advertising it is clearly presented as such in the title or navigation areas outside a page's main text area or on a separate page (with co-branding in some cases), or linked from the links, travel services or travel ideas pages.
+Where there is advertising it is clearly presented as such in the title or navigation areas outside a page's main text area or on a separate page, or linked from the links, travel services or travel ideas pages.
 While we occasionally (and without financial compensation) link to external sites of interest (and we have a commercial hotel reservation page), we don't publish a "travel guide" that presents advertising as if it were an essential feature of a topic, sneaking promotional, deceptive "contextual links" into every page in formats such as, "Read about (our) XXXX (service) for Sicily."
 We have actually refused paid advertorials for products and services (like long-distance cell phone service with a major European firm) specifically because we do not wish to place deceptive promotional content on this website.

 Think about that.
 It means that Best of Sicily is quite a bit different from a "destination guide" published specifically to persuade you to buy something from a vendor of Sicily tours, hotel lodging or villa holidays.
 It's also very different from the kind of "official" destination guide which exists to give you a ridiculously fantastic impression of a particular place in order to lure "tourists" (and their money) there.
 This site is about the real Sicily and real Sicilians.
 We will never insult your intelligence.